aschwarz387/Python2.7_problem/README.md

 # Reinforcement learning Python3.6 to Python2.7 conversion problems

+## Note: this was done on Ubuntu16.04 system

 *based on Teach a Quadcopter How to Fly!*

 In this project, you will design an agent to fly a quadcopter, and then train it using a reinforcement learning algorithm of your choice!